 We’ve all been there, we open up a data table for the first time, only to see that it is “stacked” or “long” – meaning that it has more than one record per geography.
-Why are so many tabular datasets usually long?
+For example, a dataset may have a record for each state and for each year.
+Why are so many tabular datasets long?
 Good relational databases are set up this way so that adding new years’ worth of data doesn’t require a schema change of adding a new field.
 Also, additional rows are often smaller in file size than additional columns in most database programs.

 GIS vector data works well when one record in the table corresponds to one point, line, or polygon on the map.
-We don’t want duplicate features on our map, or duplicate features slowing down our processing time with redundant geographic information.
-If a dataset has multiple dimensions (multiple years or categories, in addition to multiple locations), GIS requires a “wide” dataset in which those multiple years or categories are different attribute fields.
+We don’t want duplicate features on our map, or duplicate features slowing down our processing time.
+If a dataset has multiple dimensions (multiple years or categories, in addition to multiple locations), we tend to prefer a “wide” dataset in which those multiple years or categories are different attribute fields.

 Transform long data to wide data with the Pivot Table tool

 Fortunately, there is a tool called Pivot Table in ArcGIS Pro’s Data Management toolbox that is designed to transform long data to wide data.
 As the tool’s name implies, it pivots rows into columns to reshape a table so that it is more suitable for joining to features based on a common attribute.